Introduction

 The following tasks are performed by the preconditioning function:

-• Generalization of the input interaction terms HU, Jz, Jp, Jc to a four index tensor description.
+• Generalization of the input interaction tensors HU, Jz, Jp, Jc to a four index tensor description.

 • Rotation of the matrix and tensor descriptions to the optimized basis by rotation with the rotation_matrix .

-• Mean-field decoupling (if Supports_Spin_Optimization) / Removal of bath exclusive interaction terms (if apply_pre_diagonalization = True).
+• If apply_pre_diagonalization = True: Mean-field decoupling (if Supports_Spin_Optimization) i.e. removal of bath exclusive interaction terms.

-• Diagonalization of the quadratic bath Hamiltonian and rotation of the remaining Hamiltonians to the diagonal basis (if apply_pre_diagonalization = True).
+• If apply_pre_diagonalization = True: Diagonalization of the quadratic bath Hamiltonian and transformation of the Hamiltonian tensors to the diagonal basis.

-• Placing the spin indices in the middle of the system at (if apply_cross_geometry = True), with defined as
+• If apply_cross_geometry = True: Re-indexing to place the spin indices in the middle of the system at , with defined as

 x0 = (system.system_size // 2) - (len(system.spin_indices) // 2)